 On January 1, 2018, we adopted ASC 606, Revenue from Contracts with Customers using the modified retrospective method for all contracts not completed as of the date of adoption.
-Accordingly, revenue for the year ended December 31, 2018 was presented under ASC 606, while comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.
+Accordingly, revenue for the years ended December 31, 2018 and 2019 were presented under ASC 606, while comparative information has not been restated and continues to be reported under the accounting standards in effect for such period.